-Our Small Area Plan (Plan) describes the Nicollet Island-East Bank neighborhood, its past, its present, and its future.
+Our Small Area Plan describes the Nicollet Island-East Bank neighborhood, its past, its present, and its future.
 The intended audiences for this Plan are city officials, city staff, other governmental agencies, neighborhood volunteers, developers, and residents.
 The Plan mandates key changes that will increase the neighborhood’s population and expand its economy by varying and enlivening land uses and the economic base and by intensifying development of currently underutilized properties.
 The Plan spells out steps to achieve the neighborhood’s vision by implementing its goals.
-To view the full PDF please click Here.
+Download the Small Area Plan (PDF)

 The Nicollet Island-East Bank neighborhood will achieve significant growth in both residential and business population and tax base during the next 20 years.
 When fully developed, the neighborhood will be a culturally diverse home to at least hundreds more people and scores of thriving new businesses.
 A vital urban neighborhood in its own right, Nicollet Island-East Bank also functions as a major crossroads for the City and as a destination for the region.
 With new housing built to universal design standards along easy-to-navigate sidewalks and streets, the neighborhood will serve as an urban laboratory where innovations take place within the public realm.
 The eclectic neighborhood will be known for its public art, walkability and bikability, access to great public transportation, welcoming plazas and innovative parklets, environmental sensitivity, and careful blending of the new with the old.